Carbon Steel Pan Rust

 - Lastly, dry the pan with a paper towel when the rust is gone.

-Now, you’re not done yet!
-Next, you want to place the carbon steel skillet on high flame for five minutes to completely dried the pan.
+Next, you want to place the carbon steel skillet on high flame for five minutes to completely dry the pan.
 Another option is to place the carbon steel skillet in the oven for five to ten minutes at 350 degrees.

 This molecular bonding occurs during polymerization for seasoning to adhere to the skillet.
 Also, the oil protects the carbon steel surface, making it smooth and hard.